Odin94/Cyoanide/README.md

 ## How to use
 This section details how to build your own game using Cyoanide.
+[Find a demo here.](https://cyoanide.odin-matthias.de/games)

 ### Writing your Story
 Each scene/page in your story should be within a folder under `game-pages`.
 The folder should have a descriptive name of your scene and contain a [Markdown](https://www.markdownguide.org/cheat-sheet/) file called `index.mdx` and optional image/music files used in the scene.